 I'm an avid body-lotion user, so my skin is generally pretty good in the hydration stakes.
 However, this is a great fuss-free lotion if you're looking for a basic formula with a gentle scent that won't interfere with your perfume.
 My husband, however, suffers from eczema and dry patches and was really impressed with the way this lotion left his skin feeling soft and healthy-looking in just a few days.

 I'm incredibly loyal to my Beautyblender.
 (For those of you that don't know, it's an iconic bright pink egg-shaped makeup sponge that makeup artists, celebs and beauty editors swear by for foolproof foundation application.)
 However, a lot of friends that work in the industry also love these complexion sponges from Real Techniques, so I put my beauty snobbery aside and gave them ago.

-These are lot firmer in texture than the Beautyblender, but I have to say they really did a great job of seamlessly applying my foundation—although I definitely don't feel they meshed the product with my skin in as natural a way as my usual makeup sponge.
+These are a lot firmer in texture than the Beautyblender, but I have to say that they really did a great job of seamlessly applying my foundation (although I definitely don't feel they meshed the product with my skin in as natural a way as my usual makeup sponge).
 However, if you're looking for a purse-friendly alternative (these are half the price for double the amount of sponges), I would definitely recommend them.

 My brows are unruly at the best of times, so I was a little scared at the thought of using a product promising a 108% improvement in the appearance of eyebrow density.
 It's packed with keratin, sweet almond extract and polypeptides and promises to transform thin, sparse and uneven brows in 60 days.